ThibautGery/docker-logging-example/article.md

 Centralize logs from Docker applications
 ========================================

-The purpose of the article is to show how we can centralize logs from Docker application in a database where we can query them.
+This article aims showing how we can centralize logs from a Docker application in a database where we can then query them.

-This article is built around an example where nginx is our application and
-Elasticsearch is our database and Kibana is the interface to show beautiful graphs and diagrams.
+This article is built around an example where our application only consists of an nginx instance, an Elasticsearch database, and Kibana to render beautiful graphs and diagrams.
 The code of the example is available on [github](https://github.com/ThibautGery/Docker-logging-example).

 We need to collect and transport our logs as a data flow from a distributed system to a